Skip to content

 Returns:

-List of bounding boxes.
+numpy array of filtered bounding boxes.

 """